Roger Ailes, former Fox News chairman, dead at 77

 "It is a tragic, sad morning," Sherman told MSNBC on Thursday.
 "After all he built in his career, he for all practical purposes died alone."

+Ailes molded the network to run like a political campaign operation, with primetime shows that were unabashedly conservative and hosts who openly espoused Republican talking points.
+He made Fox News a comfortable venue for Republican figures, offering up a soft, on-air landing place for out-of-office politicians like Newt Gingrich, Mike Huckabee, John Kasich, Sarah Palin and Rick Santorum.

+In the 2016 presidential race, Ailes parlayed his friendship with Donald Trump into a role as informal adviser for the presidential hopeful, even sitting in on debate prep for the candidate in his face-offs with Hillary Clinton.

-The crowning achievement, however, was sullied in his final months by the charges of sexual misconduct.
+His crowning achievement at Fox News, however, was sullied in his final months by the charges of sexual misconduct.
 Twenty-First Century Fox noted in a recent quarterly report that it paid $45 million in settlements related to sexual harassment allegations against Ailes.

 Carlson alleged at least six conditions in which Ailes referred to her body, intimidated her or used demeaning language.
 At least a half-dozen other women, including former Fox News star Megyn Kelly, came forward to accuse Ailes, who denied wrongdoing.